Dorothy Bliss

 Dorothy Elizabeth Bliss (February 13, 1916 – December 26, 1987) was an American carcinologist and curator of invertebrates at the American Museum of Natural History, with which she was associated for over 30 years.
 She was known as a pioneer in the field of hormonal control in crustaceans.
-She was editor-in-chief of the 10-volume series The Biology of Crustacea, and author of the popular book Shrimps, Lobsters and Crabs.
+She was editor-in-chief of the 10-volume series The Biology of Crustacea and author of the popular book Shrimps, Lobsters and Crabs.
 She served as president of the American Society of Zoologists and was a fellow of the American Association for the Advancement of Science.

 Early life and education

-Bliss was born in Cranston, Rhode Island, to parents Orville Thayer and Sophia Topham Bliss (née Farnell).
+Bliss was born in Cranston, Rhode Island on February 13, 1916.
+Her parents were Orville Thayer and Sophia Topham Bliss (née Farnell).
 She attended Pembroke College (now Brown University), earning a bachelor's degree in 1937 and a master's degree in 1942.
-She taught at Milton Academy in Massachusetts from 1942 to 1949, and was a teaching fellow at Radcliffe College from 1947 to 1951 while performing doctoral research in the lab of John Henry Welsh.
+She taught at Milton Academy in Massachusetts from 1942 to 1949 and was a teaching fellow at Radcliffe College from 1947 to 1951 while performing doctoral research in the lab of John Henry Welsh.
 Her dissertation research focused on the neural and hormonal structures in the eye stalks of the land crab Gecarcinus lateralis, a species which she would study in the lab and field throughout her career.
-She earned a PhD in 1952 from Radcliffe, and continued as a research fellow until 1955.
+She earned a PhD in 1952 from Radcliffe and continued as a research fellow until 1955.